w3f/polkadot-wiki/docs/learn-faq.md

 Polkadot newsletter on [polkadot.network](https://polkadot.network/) for further updates.

-DOT token are not transferrable until the launch of Polkadot Beta is complete.
+DOT tokens are not transferable until the launch of Polkadot Beta is complete.
-Any transfers before that time of DOTs are illegitimate and unauthorized.
-DOTs are currenly represented on Ethereum as the DOT Indicator Token, these cannot be moved from the current allocation address.
-Individuals with an allocation of DOTs can always keep a copy of their private key, therefore it is extreme risk for individuals to participate in trading of DOTs before Polkadot launch.
+Any transfers of DOTs before that time are illegitimate and unauthorized.
+DOTs are currently represented on Ethereum as the DOT Indicator Token, these cannot be moved from the current allocation address.
+Individuals with an allocation of DOTs can always keep a copy of their private key, therefore it is extremely risky for individuals to participate in trading of DOTs before Polkadot launch.

 ## Governance

 ### What prevents Polkadot governance from failing?

-Polkadot's governance has already been shown to work, examples of which can by found in the runtime upgrades that have successfully taken place through on the testnets as well as in a real economic environment on [Kusama](kusama-index).
+Polkadot's governance has already been shown to work.
+Examples can be found in the runtime upgrades that have successfully taken place through on the testnets as well as in a real economic environment on [Kusama](kusama-index).